-In establishing support, a noncustodial parent must be located before any actions to establish paternity, support or enforcement can take place.
-We are able to access location information from both state and national computer databases to help with those efforts.
+To establish support, a noncustodial parent must be located.
+This must occur before establishing paternity, support or enforcement can take place.
+We access location information from both state and national computer databases to assist.

 - Filing an answer to the complaint

-- Providing the necessary information to the child support office prior to the court date and signing a voluntary support order
+- Providing the necessary information to the child support office.
+This must occur before the court date and they must sign a voluntary support order.

 - Appearing at a hearing

 The noncustodial parent may fail to appear following the complaint and criminal summons.
 If this occurs, the court may enter a child support order.
 The court would base this order on information provided in the complaint.